Introducing Condor: A High-Performance Array Telescope

 5 Mode of Operation

 In its normal mode of operation, we expect the telescope to obtain deep images by combining many 60 s exposures acquired over intervals spanning many tens of hours.
 Because the read time of the cameras is less than 1 s, the duty cycle will be nearly 100%.
-And because the read noise of the cameras is only 1.5 e-, each exposure will be sky-noise limited ,as described above.
+And because the read noise of the cameras is only e, each exposure will be sky-noise limited ,as described above.
 In this way, the telescope will simultaneously build up images of low-surface-brightness sensitivity and monitor point sources at an unprecedentedly rapid cadence of 60 s while remaining sky-noise limited.

 6 Scheduling and Software